yssource/rhai/doc/src/engine/custom-syntax.md

         },
         _ => unreachable!(),
     },
-    0, // the number of new variables declared within this custom syntax implementation_func
+    // Number of new variables declared by this custom syntax 0,
+    // Implementation function
+    implementation_func
 );
 ```